ymsayedh/Fully-Differential-Folded-Cascode-OTA/README.md

 Application: negative feedback inverting topology using capacitive network of Cin= 2 pF, CF= 1 pF.

-Designed using gm/id design methodology on Analog designer's toolbox (ADT) and open & closed-loop simulations on Cadence virtuoso.
+Designed using gm/ID methodology with Analog Designer's Toolbox (ADT) and simulated using xschem with ngspice codes.